jakelever/swc-machine-learning-short/_episodes/03-classifier.md

 ### Remember class balance!

 Remember that for this data set, the positive cases are in the minority.
 How would the accuracy looks if we created a stupid classifier that predicts everything as False?
-For this, we will use a list comprehension to create a list containing N_test Falses.
+For this, we will use a list comprehension to create a list containing N_validation Falses.

 ~~~
-pred_test = [ False for _ in range(N_test)]
+pred_validation = [ False for _ in range(N_validation)]
-print(calcAccuracy(target_test,pred_test))
+print(calcAccuracy(target_validation,pred_validation))
 ~~~
 {: .language-python}